 Princeton Review gives you two options for reviewing explanations.
 You’ll find them as you go through the practice material but you can also download a PDF that you can review at any point.
 We’ve found that this is a nice little benefit since you can review these PDF's offline.

 Both platforms provide details about each answer, including the incorrect ones.
 This helps you get a grasp of the fundamentals of each concept.

 Both Kaplan and Princeton Review gives students a detailed score report after a practice test.
 These reports are used to gauge your progress as you work through the prep course.
 In our review of Kaplan vs. Princeton Review LSAT, we found that the latter has a slight edge here.

 The biggest reason that Princeton Review is slightly more accurate is because they work their practice tests into the core curriculum.
 Princeton Review will then help you adjust your study regimen so that you are working on the right areas.

 Which is Better for the LSAT: Kaplan or Princeton Review?

 At the end of the day, both of these providers offer solid prep options.
 However, we gave the edge to Princeton Review.

 Princeton Review offers a more in-depth learning experience, includes more practice questions, more practice exams, and a longer duration to study.

 If you want to consider other study resources, consider the following:

-Which is better Princeton Review or Kaplan for LSAT?
+Is Princeton Review or Kaplan better when studying for the LSAT?